Master of Arts in Nonprofit Leadership and Management

 Our students are a very diverse group of professionals, the vast majority of whom work in mid-to-senior-level management positions at nonprofit corporations and philanthropies (a few work in the public and private sectors).
 They reflect the racial, ethnic and religious diversity of our nation, and work for nonprofits across the spectrum of fields ranging from human services to the environment, health care to arts, philanthropies, and everything in between.
-Approximately 1/3 of our students are in their twenties, 1/3 are in their thirties and 1/3 are over forty.
+Approximately one third of our students are in their 20's, one third are in their 30's and one third are over 40.
 A few of our students already have advanced degrees.

 Do you provide job placement services?

-No, we don’t, but 86% of our students get raises, new jobs or promotions as a direct result of their participation in our program.
+No, we don’t, but 86% of our students report they have received a raise, new jobsor promotion as a direct result of their participation in our program.
 We provide an informal job announcement distribution network that combined with the networks of our existing students, alumni and advisory board members helps many of our students land new jobs in the sector.

 How can I find out more about the program?

 We also sponsor many community events throughout the year including an open house for prospective students where attendees have the opportunity to chat with our enrolled students and faculty.
-Please check the events page on this website for more information on this and other events.
+Please visit the events page for more information on this and other events.